ffalt/tileit/README.md

 		"timeout": 1000                               // how long to wait for Tirex to render/response },
 	"file": {
+		 "enabled": true,				// enable-disable this plug
 		 "path": "./data/xyz.ext/"      // global path for file plug (may be overwritten individually by map config) },
 	"tiles": {
+		 "enabled": true,				// enable-disable this plug
 		"concurrent_requests": 10       // how many tiles can be process parallel },
 	"wms": {
+		"enabled": true,				// enable-disable this plug
 		"concurrent_requests": 10       // how many wms tiles can be process parallel },
 	"memcached": {
+  		"enabled": true,				// enable-disable this plug
 		"hosts": "localhost:11211",      // host/hosts & ports of memcached
 		"rev": "0",                     // invalidate all tiles by a version number (may be overwritten individually by map config) "prefix": "tiles_",             // prefix map names (may be overwritten individually by map config)